Why Blood?

 C. The new covenant was likewise established by shed blood.

-3. While Christ taught His new covenant while He walked this earth, it could not go into effect until the law giver died.
+3. Christ taught His new covenant while He walked this earth, but it could not go into effect until the lawgiver died

-1. The reason the Lord’s Supper is some times called “communion” is in reference to the sharing of Christians in the remembrance of our covenant formed by Christ’s death.
+1. The reason the Lord’s Supper is some times called “communion” is in reference to Christians sharing the remembrance of our covenant formed by Christ’s death.

 A. In this passage we see the allusion to Moses sanctifying the tabernacle with sprinkled blood, but how does the washing of our bodies with pure water come into play?